OEKB301361 Farmland ecology

 Objective (expected results of study and acquired competences)

-1. Improvement of communication skills, including critical thinking and discussion techniques through structured argumentation.
+1. Training of communication skills, critical thinking, discussion behaviour

-2. Role-playing is intended to foster the ability to adopt different perspectives and to engage in argumentative exchange with diverse viewpoints.
+2. Role-playing aims to foster the ability to change perspectives and to engage in argumentative debate with differing viewpoints.

-3. Practice in finding compromises based on scientifically sound arguments.
+3. Practice finding compromises based on reasonable arguments

-4. Presentation and balanced evaluation of different perspectives (e.g., nature conservation, agriculture, hunting, politics, tourism) in a fact-based and objective manner.
+4. Justifying and weighing different perspectives (e.g., nature conservation, agriculture, hunting, politics, tourism).

 5. Integration of scientific knowledge into the evaluation of ecological conflict issues.